 As of now, approximately 10 percent of senior citizens are divorced and it is becoming more common for older Americans to seek a divorce.
-At New Jersey Divorce Solutions, we offer mediation to those seeking a divorce later in life.
+At Netsquire, we offer mediation to those seeking a divorce later in life.
 Some of the pertinent issues may be:

 - Retirement funds (particularly where one or both parties are already retired)

 - Social Security

 Since many of today’s senior citizens are Baby Boomers, it’s very possible that one member of the household worked and the other took care of the home.
 This brings the issue of alimony into mediation.
 Many older people who get divorced have been married for more than twenty (20) years.
 Under the present alimony statute, that would mean one spouse may be entitled to “open duration alimony.”
 (This took the place of “permanent alimony”).
 Open durational alimony is support for a spouse for an indefinite period of time.
 Basically, until there is a change in circumstances warranting a modification or termination of the support obligation.
 This could simply be the death of one of the parties, or a significant change in the financial circumstances of one of the parties.
 In New Jersey, retirement may be considered a change in circumstances warranting a review of the alimony obligation.
 However, in a gray or silver divorce, often times the parties are already retired so these considerations need to be addressed differently.